-Any changes to the NRA will result in a new version number (e.g. V1-1, V1-2).
+Any changes to the NRA will result in a new version number (e.g. V1-1, V2-0), and are summarized at the end of this document.

 All revisions to the NRA will follow the requirements outlined in FSC-PRO-60-002 V3-0: The Development and Approval of FSC National Risk Assessments.